JHGarrett/CustomHistory/Readme.md

 ***************
 ***************

+# Installation
 ### Fully functional but needs to be polished up a little.
 Will be added to NPM shortly for easier download.
+For now, you can copy and paste the code.

+# Where will this work?
+I have tested and can confirm it is working on Apache, Nginx, and Tomcat servers.
+This will work with a Node server as well but that seems kinda pointless because React-Router does this for you.

+Browser support- IE, Chrome, Edge, and Firefox.
+I havent tried on opera but who is using opera anyway ¯\_(ツ)_/¯